History of bread

 Bread was central to the formation of early human societies.
-From the Fertile Crescent, where wheat was domesticated, cultivation spread north and west, to Europe and North Africa, and east towards East Asia.
-This in turn led to the formation of towns, as opposed to the nomadic lifestyle and gave rise to more and more sophisticated forms of societal organization.
+From the Fertile Crescent, where wheat was domesticated, cultivation spread north and west, to Europe and North Africa, and east toward East Asia.
+This in turn led to the formation of towns, which curtailed nomadic lifestyles, and gave rise to other forms of societal organization.
 Similar developments occurred in the Americas with maize and in Asia with rice.

-Antiquity
+Prehistory

-Charred crumbs of a flatbread made by Natufian hunter-gatherers from wild wheat, wild barley and plant roots between 14,600 and 11,600 years ago have been found at the archaeological site of Shubayqa 1 in the Black Desert in Jordan, predating the earliest known making of bread from cultivated wheat by thousands of years.
-Grinding stones dated at 30,000 years old, possibly used for grinding grains and seeds into flour, have in recent years been unearthed in Australia and Europe, but there is no definitive evidence that these tools or their products were used for making breads.
+Charred crumbs of "unleavened flat bread-like products" made by Natufian hunter-gatherers, likely cooked from wild wheat, wild barley and tubers between 14,600 and 11,600 years ago, have been found at the archaeological site of Shubayqa 1 in the Black Desert in Jordan.
+These remains predate the earliest-known making of bread from cultivated wheat by thousands of years.
+Grinding stones recently unearthed in Australia have been dated to 60,000 years ago and are currently the earliest evidence of seed processing outside of Africa.
+Grinding stones dating to 30,000 years have been found elsewhere in Australia, Europe, China, and the Levant, although there is no definitive evidence that these tools or their products were used for making breads.

 Bread is otherwise strongly associated with agriculture.
 Wheat was domesticated in the Fertile Crescent.
 Bread is found in Neolithic sites in Turkey and Europe from around 9,100 years ago.

+Egypt

-There is extensive evidence of breadmaking in Ancient Egypt during the Neolithic period, some 10,000 years ago, in the form of artistic depictions, remains of structures and items used in bread making, and remains of the dough and bread itself.
+There is extensive evidence of breadmaking in prehistoric Egypt during the Neolithic period, some 5,000 to 6,000 years ago, in the form of artistic depictions, remains of structures and items used in breadmaking, and remains of the dough and bread itself.

+Findings from ancient Egypt follow those from prehistoric or predynastic Egypt: